miniRex/BadRenderEngine/README.md

 -changed "render scale" text to "world scale"
 -changed debug font
 -changed how options are ordered and separated
--the java script code has been separated from the html code +added missing shading info from the options
+!the java script code has been separated from the html code +added missing shading info from the options
 -fixed target fps not updating when force fps target was disable
 ```